peterkhe1999/CheatSheet/OSCP/README.md

 ```

 ## Port Forwarding with Windows Tools
-The OpenSSH client has been bundled with Windows by default since version 1803 (April 2018 Update), and has been available as a Feature-on-Demand since 1709 (Windows 10 Fall Creators Update).

 On Windows versions with SSH installed, we will find scp.exe, sftp.exe, ssh.exe, along with other ssh-* utilities in `%systemdrive%\Windows\System32\OpenSSH` location by default.